Who are Dairy Environment Leaders?

 Dairy Environment Leaders' Annual Forum

-The annual farmer-led Dairy Environment Leaders’ Forum in December, held since 2013, is an invaluable opportunity for the farmer leaders to be inspired, motivated and empowered, evaluate their progress and set goals for their regional and national initiatives.
+The annual farmer-led forum, held since 2013, is an invaluable opportunity for the farmer leaders to be inspired, motivated and empowered, evaluate their progress and set goals for their regional and national initiatives.

 The diverse backgrounds of Dairy Environment Leaders means a considerable amount of farming and industry knowledge is brought to the annual forum where around 100 leaders meet to accelerate positive change for the dairy industry.